 Bajaj Finance FDs also offer additional benefits, such as –

-Flexibility- You have the flexibility of either going for a cumulative option where you can take periodic interest payouts or a non-cumulative one – where interest will be reinvested each year as an addition to the principal.
+- Flexibility- You have the flexibility of either going for a cumulative option where you can take periodic interest payouts or a non-cumulative one – where interest will be reinvested each year as an addition to the principal.
 Using these combinations can earn you a handsome corpus at maturity.

-Multi-deposit facility- You can create multiple FDs with a single lumpsum amount using this facility.
+- Multi-deposit facility- You can create multiple FDs with a single lumpsum amount using this facility.
 All FD accounts can be managed online using Experia- your online FD account.

-Online loan against Fixed Deposit- iquidity is the key in case of emergencies, and it is painful to liquidate your investments for it.
+- Online loan against Fixed Deposit- Liquidity is the key in case of emergencies, and it is painful to liquidate your investments for it.
 Instead, opt for an instant online loan against fixed deposit, where you can take a loan at a marginal rate of interest, over and above your FD interest rate.

-Creating FDs using debit card - You can easily invest in FDs using a debit card.
+- Creating FDs using debit card - You can easily invest in FDs using a debit card.

-Auto-renewal facility - To not miss out on high rates, opt for auto-renewal feature while investing in FDs to ensure hassle free renewal.
+- Auto-renewal facility - To not miss out on high rates, opt for auto-renewal feature while investing in FDs to ensure hassle free renewal.

 Bajaj Finance FDs are known to provide stable and guaranteed returns with CRISIL’s FAAA/Stable rating and ICRA’s MAAA (stable) rating, so your investments are never at risk.
-If you wish to earn higher returns with flexibility going for a company FD like Bajaj Finance FD will serve your purpose the best.
+If you wish to earn higher returns with flexibility, going for a company FD like Bajaj Finance FD will serve your purpose the best.